Redis Enterprise¶

 # Stream cluster stats

-redisctl enterprise stats cluster --follow
+redisctl stats cluster --follow

 # Generate support package

-redisctl enterprise support-package cluster --upload
+redisctl support-package cluster --upload

 Command Groups¶